denniscmartin/hey/README.md

 # Hey!

-In an attemp to learn about networking programming, I'm building a HTTP server.
-It's called **Hey!**.
+Right now, Hey! is a TCP server-client app.
+It helps me to learn about networking.

 ## References